vpandichi/worldtour_proiect/README.md

                           - create user management for admin area - x
                           - recode everything for the ro version of the site - created the login page

-TO DO FOR TOMORROW 01/08: - recode everything for the ro version
+TO DO FOR TOMORROW 01/08: - recode everything for the ro version - x
-                          - create user management for admin area
+                          - create user management for admin area - x
-                          - improve ro/user area - fix post bug
+                          - improve ro/user area - fix post bug - x
-                          - style everything that's being dynamically generated on the page with PHP
+                          - style everything that's being dynamically generated on the page with PHP - x
-                          - think of a way to add the a "posted by" feature on the blog page
+                          - think of a way to add the a "posted by" feature on the blog page - x

+TO DO FOR TOMORROW 02/08: - finish recoding the login page
+                          - recode the registration page
+                          - fix loggedin page pug